Kyrie (song)

-"Kyrie" is a song by American pop rock band Mr. Mister, from their album Welcome to the Real World.
+"Kyrie" is a 1985 song by American pop rock band Mr. Mister, from their album Welcome to the Real World.
 Released around Christmas in 1985, it hit the top spot on the Billboard Hot 100 in March 1986, where it was number 1 for two weeks.
 It also hit the top spot on the Billboard Top Rock Tracks chart for one week.
-In the UK, the song peaked at number 11 in March 1986.
+In Australia and the UK, the song peaked at number 11 in 1986.

 Background and writing

-The lyrics to "Kyrie" were written by Arizona-born John Lang, who co-wrote the songs on all of Mr. Mister's albums.
+The lyrics to "Kyrie" were written by John Lang, who co-wrote the songs on all of Mr. Mister's albums.
 The music was composed by Richard Page and Steve George while on tour with Adam Ant.

 In Greek, Kýrie, eléison means "Lord, have mercy" and is a part of many liturgical rites in both Eastern and Western Christianity.
 Kýrie, eléison; Christé, eléison; Kýrie, eléison is a prayer that asks "Lord, have mercy; Christ, have mercy; Lord, have mercy."
 According to Page's statements, he was initially skeptical about singing the Christian text Lang had written because he didn't want to make a "religious statement".

-There is a myth that singer Richard Page wrote "Kyrie" while lying in a hospital bed after being assaulted.
-It was John Lang who had been assaulted three years before the composition; Lang has stated that the incident has nothing to do with the song.
+"Kyrie" was recorded in Studios A and B of Ocean Way Recording in Hollywood with Paul De Villiers serving as producer.
+Upon hearing a demo of "Kyrie", De Villers was satisfied, but felt that it could be improved, so the band attempted to recut the song entirely live.
+This was deemed unsatisfactory, so Mr. Mister instead assembled the song in a piecemeal manner by recording each instrument individually into an API mixing console, with the intent of retaining a live feel.

+The vocals were recorded using multitracking techniques by Page and George into an AKG-12 microphone.
+With the intention of recreating the sound of a choir, Page and George sang their parts on x marks that were placed around the studio by De Villers, who explained:

+I didn’t have to pan things.
+It took a lot of tracks and a lot of bouncing.
+Steve and Rich would do a track and I would say, 'Great, move to the next X.' 'Great, next one.'
+'Great, next X.' The last one was about 20 feet away from the mic.
+The mic stayed in the same [place], so it was as if each individual person in the choir came out and stood in their place and sang, and then we put it all together.